 The application for appointment of an arbitrator be and is hereby granted.

-The Court be and hereby appoints … as the sole arbitrator presiding over the dispute between the parties.
+The Chairman of the Arbitration Centre in Harare be and is hereby authorised to appoint on behalf of the court a suitable Arbitrator to preside over the parties dispute.

-The appellant shall pay the respondent’s costs of suit on the ordinary scale.
+The applicant shall pay the respondent’s costs of suit on the ordinary scale.

-………………………………………
+Takuva J: ………………………………………...........

 Muvingi and Mugadza, Applicant’s Legal Practitioners